 4. From Hanoi to Sapa by Overnight Train

-Taking an overnight train from Hanoi to Sapa is a popular choice for travelers and backpackers.
 You get the chance to hang out in a clean room, sleep in a bed with a pillow and blanket, save money on accommodation, and potentially meet new travelers.
-Depending on the type of train you’re taking, you can also have a luxury experience with premium snacks, fruit, and drinks.

-The trains hold 2 or 4 people.
 If you’re sharing a cabin with other travelers, we recommend that you choose the lower berth so it’s easier to leave the room to use the restroom or to walk around.

-Out of the transportation options mentioned, the overnight train takes the longest and isn’t the cheapest.
 It takes about 8+ hours to get from Hanoi to Lao Cai.
 Sapa does not have a train station so Lao Cai is the nearest city before heading to Sapa.
-The Hanoi train departs around 10:00pm and arrives in Lao Cai around 6:00am.
-Then, you’ll need another transportation to get to Sapa (more information below.)

 If you’re a light sleeper or are sensitive to noises, you may need to bring an eye mask and earplugs and/or noise-canceling headphones.

-Luggage is stored either underneath the bottom bed or in the upper storage until for the top bunk.
+Luggage is stored either underneath the bottom bed or in the upper storage for the top bunk.

 Cost: $28-$33 per person for a shared cabin (4 people per room) or $100 per person for a private cabin